The X-Men Movies – A Look Back

 The best part of DoFP is that it gives hope, for the movies and the franchise.
 The ending of the film, for both timelines, makes me want to what another hundred X-Men movies.
 I want to keep following the original movie cast, I want to keep going with the First Class crew, I want to see where they’re going with Mystique and Wolverine, I want to see all the X-Men together and happy and saving the day again and again.
 While I’m a little weary, since the last time I had this much excitement for the series future was after X2, and we can see how well that went, I feel confident that the franchise is on the right track.

-Posted on June 4, 2014, in comic books, movies and tagged comic books, days of future past, first class, last stand, look back, marvel, movie series, origins, wolverine, x-men, x-men 2, x-men 3, x2.
+Posted on June 4, 2014, in comic books, movie review, movies and tagged comic books, days of future past, first class, last stand, look back, marvel, movie series, origins, wolverine, x-men, x-men 2, x-men 3, x2.
 Bookmark the permalink.
-4 Comments.
+5 Comments.